VenatioStudios/Web/README.md

 Bottalk was originally created before twitter but since its lunch as adapted some of its ideals.
 The target was home devices that could follow each other and other services for information and commands.

 A prototype air conditioner was created to that monitored a feed for weather updates and adjusted its temperature range a accordingly.
 It was also able to monitor a feed from Ontario hydro that had information of current state of the electrical grid and would power down if in a high risk area to safe power.
-It could also follow my cell phone's feed for commands and confirmation of commands.
+It could also follow my cell phone's feed for commands and configuration.

-NOTE: This project was replaced with Twitter and is Archived.
+NOTE: This project was replaced with [IFTTT](https://ifttt.com/) and is Archived.

 ###  XSLT Templates
 This was all years before SPA Javasript applications.
 XSLT seemed to the the best choice for a javascript template engine because it is standardized.
-As well a large collection of the internet data stores are XML, but JSON support is also needed for interaction with future applications.
+As well a large collection of the internet data stores are XML (little did i know JSON would take over the world).
 It also meant that the same templates that are used in the web are transferable to other environments that support XSLT.

 XSLT Templates is a client side jQuery library that takes XML and/or JSON data and renders it against of XSLT template to create text, HTML, XML, or JSON.
 As well the library can run script(s) after the templating process to add client side logic to the processed data.